 The project will be directly implemented (under DIM modality) by UNDP Somalia and accordingly, it will be accountable for the overall management of the project and achievement of results.
 The project resources will be managed in keeping with UNDP’s Financial Rules and Regulations, and with alignment with the Donor Contribution Agreements.

-In UNDP Somalia, the project will be premised within the Resilience Programme Team while operational supports are to be provided by a team of Finance, Administration, Human Resources, and Procurement.
+In UNDP Somalia, the project will be premised within the Resilience and Climate Change Portfolio while operational supports are to be provided by a team of Finance, Administration, Human Resources, and Procurement.
 The implementation of the project will be facilitated from Country Office shared services such as IT, communications, and security.

-UNDP will enter into agreements with the project partners including the Government and the UN Agencies (FAO and WHO) and the humanitarian partner, Somalia Red Crescent Society as Responsible Parties (RPs) to assist in successfully delivering project outputs.
+UNDP will enter into agreements with the project partners including the Government and the UN Agencies (FAO and WHO) and the humanitarian partners Responsible Parties (RPs) to assist in successfully delivering project outputs.
 RPs will be directly accountable to UNDP in accordance with the terms of the signed agreements.

 To deliver results with efficiency and effectiveness, the project team may be premised within the FGS and will have a decentralized structure to ensure ground presence, improved field coordination, and representation at the Member States.

-A final evaluation will be conducted for the project as per UNDP corporate requirements/guidelines.
+A final evaluation will be conducted for the project as per UNDP evaluation guidelines.
 The Project will be audited as per UNDP’s Rules and Regulations and in line with the audit plans of the UNDP Office of Audit and Investigations.

 COMPONENT IMPLEMENTATION STRATEGY